andreimaxim/andreimaxim.com/_posts/2025-05-31-how-i-use-ai-for-programming.md

 ### When working with a brittle legacy codebase

-First, there's the case where I need to make a change on a piece of existing code in a legacy codebase.
+First, there's the case where I need to make a change in a 11-year old Ruby codebase, which does not have a great test to code ratio.
+This is my day to day job and using tools like Github Copilot or some agent needs to be vetted by my employers.

-This is generally my day to day job and the only approved AI tool is Github Copilot with the OpenAI or Anthropic models enabled.
+Also, I wouldn't be inclined to use agents to modify the code because I need to be very careful what I change.

-I've tried using Copilot in agent mode, but unfortunately it's a 11-year old codebase with few automated tests, so I need to be very careful what I change and where since I don't have the safety net of automated tests.
 Even for new functionality, I'd need to spend a lot of time to explain the non-standard layout of the codebase to agents, which will most likely hit the limit of their context window very quickly, so I generally implement most of the things by hand.

-In this scenario, I might use Copilot Chat to validate some ideas, but this happens rarely.
+In this scenario, I might use Copilot Chat (which is approved by the employer) to validate some of my ideas.

 What does work quite nicely is to use the LLM for very discrete tasks.
-For example, if you're building a JSON API, you pass a JSON blob to the LLM and ask it to generate test data based on some specific scenarios.
+For example, if you're building a JSON API, you pass a JSON blob to the LLM (e.g. in the chat window) and ask it to generate test data based on some specific scenarios.
 It's really fast, quite accurate, and the review cost is very small, so low risk while the benefits of having good test data in a brittle codebase are really, really high.

 I've actually cracked open [Michael Feather's "Working Effectively with Legacy Code"][wewlc] for a refresher to figure out ways to improve the codebase, since a lot of the techniques described in the book could